-B1: Incident Details Date of Incident: Tim e: Date Reported to PIU: Date Reported to WB: Reported to PIU by: eported to PIU by: Reported to WB b y: Notification Type: Email/'phone call/media notice/other e: Email/'phone Full Name of Main Contractor: of Subcontractor: B2: Type of incident (plea se ch eck all that apply) 1 Fatality Lost Time Injur ry 🗆 Displacement Witho ut Due Proce ess 🗆 Child Labor  ☐ Acts of Violence/Protest ☐ Diseas se Ou tbreaks 🗆 Forced La bor 🗆 Unex pected impacts on heritage resources □ Unexpected impacts on bi odive rsity resources □Env vironmental p oollution incident [☐ Dam failure ☐ Other B3: Description/Narrative of In cident
+B1: Incident Details Date of Incident: Tim e: Date Reported to PIU: Date Reported to WB: Reported to PIU by: Reported to WB by: Notification Ty call/media notice/other call/media oe : Email/'phone Full Name of Main Contractor: Full Name of Subcontractor: B2: Type of incident (plea se ch eck all that apply)1 Fatality Lost Time Injur ry 🗆 Displacement Witho ut Due Proce ess 🗆 Child Labor  ☐ Acts of Violence/Protest ☐ Diseas se Ou tbreaks Forced La bor 🗆 Unex pected impacts on heritage resources $\square$ Unexpected impacts on biodiversity resources □Env vironmental p ollution incident [ ☐ Dam failure ☐ Other B3: Description/Narrative of Incident

-For ex kample: I. What is the incident?
+For ex ample: 1.
+What is the incident?
 II.
-What were the conditions or circur mstances under which the incident occurred ((if known)?
+What were the conditions or circumstances under which the incident occurred (if known)?
 III.
-Are the basic facts of the incident of those versions? clear and uncontested, or a ire there conflicting g versions?
-What o IV.
-Is the incident still ongoing or is it o contained?
-V. Have any relevant authorities beer ı informed?
-B4: Ac tions taken to contain the incident Short Description of Action Responsible Party Expected Date Status , 35: Wr hat support has been provided to aff ected people Form to be completed by PMU (follow ving investigation) C3a: F atality/Lost time Injury information of fatality/injury for worker or mem check all that appl y): Cause 1.
-Cau nber of the public (please o • • Cause 1.
+Are the basic facts of the incident clear and uncontested, or are there conflicting versions?
+What are those versions?
+IV.
+V. Is the incident still ongoing or is it ν.
+Have any relevant authorities beer rinjonneu: B4: Ac tions taken to contain the incident Short Description of Action Responsible Party Expected Date Status B5: Wh nat support has been provided to aff fected people Form to be completed by PMU (follow ving investigation) (J ing investigation) . , , my investigation, C3a: Fa atality/Lost time Injury information my investigation, Cause atality/Lost time Injury information of fatality/injury for worker or mem nber of the public (please o Cause 1.
+Cau atality/Lost time Injury information nber of the public (please o Cause 1.
 Cau struck 4.
-Dro of fatality/injury for worker or mem \Box and \Box are \Box 2.
-So by objects \Box nber of the public (please o 3.
-Stepping on • Cause 1.
+Dro atality/Lost time Injury information of fatality/injury for worker or mem ght in or between objects 2.
+S by objects nber of the public (please o 3.
+Stepping on , striking against, Cause 1.
 Cau struck 4.
-Dro Fire 8 of fatality/injury for worker or memory \Box of fatality/injury for worker or memory \Box 2.
-So by objects \Box owning \Box 5.
-Chemical, biochem nber of the public (please of struck by falling objects mical, material exposure 3.
-Stepping on ☐ 6.
-Falls, t n, striking against,
+Dro Fire & atality/Lost time Injury information of fatality/injury for worker or mem ght in or between objects by objects 5.
+Chemical, biocher nber of the public (please of truck by falling objects mical, material exposure ☐ 3.
+Stepping on☐ 6.
+Falls, t , striking against, (